elena-maximenko/luxury-hotel/README.md

 About this site
 ---------------

   This is site of hotel.
 If you are a registered user, you can watch the rooms in hotel and pick one you want.
-Also if it is complicated decision for you, you will be able to send a request to manager of hotel with information about room you want.
-In this case manager will pick the most suitable room for you according to request you've sent.
+  There are two roles for users at this site: admin and client.
+  Admin can edit users, delete and edit rooms and also add and delete images of picked room.
+   User can watch photos of all the hotel rooms and reserve room they want.

 Installation
 ------------